 Of course, it the formal requirements dictate a certain performance criteria, my performance design goals will at least achieve that, but also often exceed them.

-To the extent that formal requirements have been specified within these 17 topics I actually avoid referencing them in my architecture document.
+To the extent that formal requirements have been specified within these 17 design properties I actually avoid referencing them in my architecture document.
 Instead I create a separate requirements matrix that maps formal requirements to content in the solution architecture document.
 This is more of a project document, and ensures that I don’t accidentally forget anything, and helps me put my stakeholders at ease on that same score.